JacobEliks/jacob-blog/README.md

 ## My Blog Website
 This is a responsive blog website built with Flask and Bootstrap.
+Website available at https://jacob-blog-480513938cd6.herokuapp.com

 # Features